 Gluten-Free Pizza Dough Ingredients

 - Caputo Fioreglut Gluten-Free Flour Blend: This is the only flour recommended for this recipe.
 Please note: it does contain gluten-free wheat starch and is not suitable for those with a wheat allergy.
-I have not tested this, but Cup4Cup may be a suitable substitute.
+Curious about Fioreglut?
+Read my full review of Fioreglut!

-- Instant Yeast or Rapid Rise Yeast: This type of yeast is highly active, fast-rising yeast is the easiest to use, especially for gluten-free baking!
+- Instant Yeast: This fast-rising yeast is the easiest to use, especially for gluten-free baking!
 You can mix the yeast right in with the dry ingredients without dissolving in water first.
 If you only have active dry yeast, be sure to dissolve it first in the warm milk for five minutes before adding it to the rest of the recipe.

 - Butter: Part of what sets true Chicago-style pizza apart from other deep dish pizzas, which call for olive oil, is that there's butter in the crust.
 Butter adds a rich flavor and flakiness to the crust.